adrianpawlas/scraper-otherstories/README.md

 python scraper.py
 ```

+### GitHub Actions (Automated Daily Runs)

+The scraper runs automatically every day at midnight UTC via GitHub Actions.
+You can also trigger it manually from the Actions tab.

+**To set up GitHub Actions:**

+1. Go to your repository on GitHub
+2. Navigate to **Settings** → **Secrets and variables** → **Actions**
+3. Add the following secrets:
+   - `SUPABASE_URL`: Your Supabase project URL
+   - `SUPABASE_KEY`: Your Supabase service role key

+The workflow will run automatically at midnight UTC daily, or you can trigger it manually from the **Actions** tab.

 ## Features

-- Scrapes all products from & Other Stories
+- Scrapes all products from & Other Stories (20 pages)
-- Extracts complete product information
+- Extracts complete product information using JSON-LD structured data
 - Generates 768-dimensional image embeddings using google/siglip-base-patch16-384
 - Imports data to Supabase products table
 - Handles rate limiting and error recovery
+- Automated daily runs via GitHub Actions